 1949 Alfred Lunt and Lynn Fontanne celebrate their 25th wedding anniversary by starring in S. N. Behrman's comedy, I Know My Love, which opens at the Shubert Theatre.
 Oddly enough, the show focuses on a couple looking back over 50 years of marriage.
 The Lunts also appear on the cover of Life the following week in honor of the event.

 1989 A splashy stage adaptation of the movie musical Meet Me in St. Louis opens at the Gershwin Theatre on Broadway with Betty Garrett, George Hearn, and Donna Kane (in the role originated on film by Judy Garland).
-It runs 252 performances.

 2006 The oddball and sad story of real-life Hamptons cat ladies "Little" Edie and Edith Bouvier Beale makes an unlikely hit musical, Grey Gardens, which transfers to the Walter Kerr Theatre from a sold-out Off-Broadway run at Playwrights Horizons.
-Written by Scott Frankel, Michael Korie, and Doug Wright, based on the cult classic documentary, the production earns Tony Awards for stars Christine Ebersole and Mary Louise Wilson.
+Written by Scott Frankel, Michael Korie, and Doug Wright, and based on the cult classic documentary, the production earns Tony Awards for stars Christine Ebersole and Mary Louise Wilson.

 2016 Tony Award winner Kristin Chenoweth opens My Love Letter to Broadway, a two-week concert stand at Broadway's Lunt-Fontanne Theatre.
 The setlist includes both musical theatre favorites and American Songbook classics.